Andrew Smith (rugby union, born 2000): Provincial play

+Smith subsequently played for Connacht and joined Munster in March 2025, scoring four tries in eleven appearances before being released in June 2026.

 National team

 Smith played for the Ireland under-20 national rugby union team in 2020.

 He has played for the Ireland national rugby sevens team as a forward since 2021.
 He competed for Ireland at the 2022 Rugby World Cup Sevens in Cape Town.
 He was selected as the Irish Men's 7s Player of the Year for the 2023 season.

 He competed for Ireland at the 2024 Summer Olympics in Paris.
 He was replaced before his sides final game of the men’s tournament after sustaining an injury.